Updated on December 14, 2022

 You can use chemical sprays that are relatively safe and contain natural pesticides.
 The first option is a common soap spray, which can be used to suffocate most insect pests.

-The ratio of the mixture is 4 tbsp dish soap (I prefer Dawn for extra safety around birds, squirrels, and other backyard critters), 2 cups vinegar, and 1 cup warm water.
+The ratio of the mixture is 4 tbsp dish soap (Dawn is safe around birds, squirrels, and other backyard critters), 2 cups vinegar, and 1 cup warm water.
 Just shake to mix and spray.
 A nice benefit is that you can safely spray plants with this mixture.

 Another effective option is to use pyrethrins.
 This natural insecticide is extracted from Chrysanthemums and available in concentrated form at farm supply stores or online.
 Farmers use this to spray or bathe their horses and cattle between once per day and once every other day.

-It’s considered to be one of the safer types of pesticides since it is naturally derived and breaks down quickly so it doesn’t persist in the environment.
-However, it is still a pesticide and caution should be taken as pyrethrin can become toxic to humans in larger quantity so be sure to follow the recommended dilution rate.
+It’s considered to be one of the safer types of pesticides since it is naturally derived and breaks down quickly.
+Thus it doesn’t persist in the environment like many artificial pesticides.
+However, it’s still a pesticide and caution should be taken.
+In fact, pyrethrins can become toxic to humans in larger quantity so be sure to follow the recommended dilution rate.

 DIY Corner: Two Types of Homemade Horse Fly Trap